nibi-lang/nibi/README.md

 The Nibi programming language!
 Nibi is a list processing language that is under heavy development.

-To get started, you can run `commander.py` to help build/ install Nibi and its default modules.

 For documentation on the language please see `docs/LANGUAGE.md`

 ## Demo applications